legendu-net/blog/misc/content/2023/01/rust-for-iot/rust-for-iot.markdown

 Status: published
 Date: 2023-01-13 10:42:03
-Modified: 2023-03-06 10:40:50
+Modified: 2023-07-16 18:54:35
 Author: Benjamin Du
 Slug: rust-for-iot
 Title: Rust for IoT
 Category: Computer Science
-Tags: Computer Science, programming, Rust, IoT, RTOS, OS, embeded, embed, hardware
+Tags: Computer Science, programming, Rust, IoT, RTOS, OS, embeded, hardware

 **Things on this page are fragmentary and immature notes/thoughts of the author.
 Please read with your own judgement!**